Fingerprint of the Interbond Electron Hopping in Second-Order Harmonic Generation

-To get a deeper insight, we further observe the different polarization components of the SHG.
-The first row in Fig. \ref{fig2} shows the orientation dependence of y-component, and the second row shows the results of x-component.
-We have confirmed that the SHG along the propagation direction (i.e., z-direction) is negligible (see Sec.
-II in the supplementary information).
-As shown in Figs. \ref{fig2}(a)-\ref{fig2}(c), the y-component shows an ``8'' structure, and the structure is almost unchanged with increasing the laser intensity.
-The scalings of the y-component at four typical orientations are also shown in Fig. \ref{fig2}(d).
-One can see that the scalings are nearly $I^2$ below $0.8$ TW/cm$^2$, and then become saturated.
-In contrast, the x-component behaves totally differently as shown in Figs. \ref{fig2}(e)-\ref{fig2}(h).
-Firstly, the orientation dependence of the x-component shows a butterfly structure, and the location of the peaks changes from 45$^\degree$ (135$^\degree$) to about 60$^\degree$ (120$^\degree$) with increasing the laser intensity.
-Secondly, the scalings are approximate $I^2$ below $0.6$ TW/cm$^2$ and then show up an exponential growth with increasing the laser intensity until the saturation at around 2 TW/cm$^2$.
-Moreover, the x-component gradually dominates over the y-component above 2 TW/cm$^2$.
-These results indicate that the change of the orientation distribution of SHG in Fig. \ref{fig1} mainly results from the x-component SHG, which is obviously dependent on the laser intensity.
-To the best of our knowledge, these phenomena have never been reported in previous experiments, and the normal nonlinear optics theory does not predict such intensity-dependent modifications of SHG.
+The first row in Fig. \ref{fig3} shows the orientation dependence of y-component SHG, and the second row shows the x-component SHG.
+We have confirmed that the SHG along the propagation direction (z-direction) is negligible (see Sec.
+C in the supplementary information \cite{SM}).
+As shown in Figs. \ref{fig3}(a)-\ref{fig3}(c), the y-component shows an ``8'' structure, and the structure is almost unchanged with increasing the laser intensity.
+The scalings of the y-component at four typical orientations are also shown in Fig. \ref{fig3}(d).
+One can see that the scalings are nearly $I^2$ below $0.8$ TW/cm$^2$, and then become saturated (increasing slower than $I^2$).
+In contrast, the x-component behaves differently as shown in Figs. \ref{fig3}(e)-\ref{fig3}(h).
+First, the orientation dependence of the x-component shows a butterfly structure, and the location of the peaks changes from 45$^\degree$ (135$^\degree$) to about 60$^\degree$ (120$^\degree$) with increasing the laser intensity.
+Second, the scalings are approximate $I^2$ below $0.6$ TW/cm$^2$ and then show up a faster growth than $I^2$ with increasing the laser intensity until the saturation at around 2 TW/cm$^2$.
+Moreover, the x-component even becomes dominant over the y-component at 2.6 TW/cm$^2$ (see Figs. \ref{fig3}(c) and \ref{fig3}(g)).
+Note that such an intensity scaling can be reproduced by varying the laser intensity from the low value to high value and vice versa as long as the maximum intensity is lower than the damage threshold.
+We also repeat the experiment with the ZnO crystals of different thicknesses, and similar results are observed (see Sec.
+D in the supplementary information \cite{SM}).